×

 Plants get infected many times due to lack of care.
 This makes it unhealthy and reduces its life too.
 Hence it is necessary to know the kind of disease on plants, to cure it and keep the plant healthy.
 Knowing About Broom and Dutch Iris diseases is very important factor of Broom and Dutch Iris Care.
 These plant's diseases are:

-• Broom: Not Available and Red blotch
+• Broom: Red blotch

 • Dutch Iris: Bacteria, fungus and Viruses